jasonftl/football-match-tracker/README.md

 #### Generate AI Match Report

-**Note:** This feature requires internet connection and must be enabled in debug mode (via About modal).
+**Note:** This optional feature requires internet connection and must be enabled in the About modal (Info button).

 1. Complete the match (reach full time)
-2. Enable debug mode in the About modal (Info button)
+2. Enable AI features in the About modal (Info button)
 3. Purple "AI Report to Clipboard" button appears
 4. Click button to generate narrative match report
 5. AI-generated report automatically copied to clipboard